My grandfather's 1918 silver Rolex watch with fixed wire lugs on one of my straps, a Type B design.

 If you explore this web site using the blue navigation bar above you will discover pages that talk about the history and technology of watches including the development of the man's wristwatch, the waterproof watch, Borgel watches and the history of the company of François Borgel, Rolex watches, including my grandparent's Rolex wristwatches and the waterproof Rolex Oyster, pages about hallmarks found in watch cases, the potential dangers of luminous paint, and lots of other information about early watches and their makers.

 If you have any questions or comments, please don't hesitate to contact me via my contact me page.Copyright © Notice

-Some people seem to feel that anything published on the internet can be copied freely.
-This is not true; everything belongs to its author or creator, and all the text and all the images on my website are my copyright unless indicated otherwise.
-This includes images that I have scanned from original sources that are out of copyright, in that case the copyright comes from my labour in making the scans, and cleaning and editing the resulting images.
+Some people seem to feel that anything published on the internet can be copied freely; this is not true.
+Everything belongs to its author or creator and, unless otherwise stated, all the text and images on this website are my copyright.
+This includes images that I have scanned from original sources that are out of copyright, in that case my copyright comes from making the scans, and cleaning and editing the resulting images.